Labirintami/doc/docs/grid/api/grid_headerrowheight_config.md

 title: headerRowHeight
 ---

-@short:
-sets the height of rows in the header
+@short: sets the height of rows in the header

-@default:
+@signature: headerRowHeight?: number;

-40
+@default: 40

-@type: number

 @example:
 var grid = new dhx.Grid("grid_container", {